iifawzi/foodi/README.md

 ## Deep-Dive!

-The system is built to be dependable, handle many orders at once, and be straightforward to test while maintaining high-quality standards.
+The system is built to be dependable, able to handle many orders at once, and be straightforward to test while maintaining high-quality standards.

 ### Code Architecture